Sunday, July 1, 2012

 “Oasis” is the other track written together by the four musicians.
 It has a decidedly Arabian spin to its mid-tempo disco rhythms.
 The album title comes from the lyrics of this one.

 Back in 1981, I owned a copy of KooKoo on vinyl.
 I had become a fan of Debbie Harry and Blondie in the few years prior, and the dance aspects of the singles from this record appealed to me.
-It has probably been a good twenty years or more since I have listened to this album in its entirety.
-I find it to still be a decent record with a few classic songs.
+It has probably been a good twenty years or more since I have listened to this album in its entirety (my vinyl is long since gone and I still need to pick this one up digitally).
+I find it to still be a decent record with a few classic cuts.